 Getting an LLM-powered application to work in a demo takes days.
 Keeping it working in production takes months.
 The gap between the two is observability - the ability to trace what your application is doing, measure how well it's doing it, and figure out why it stopped doing it correctly last Tuesday.

-LLM observability is the practice of capturing and analyzing the runtime behavior of LLM applications, including traces of individual LLM calls, retrieval steps, tool invocations, latency, token usage, and cost.
+LLM observability is the practice of capturing and analyzing the runtime behavior of LLM applications - including traces of individual LLM calls, retrieval steps, tool invocations, latency, token usage, cost, and systematic evaluation of output quality.
 As teams ship more agents and RAG pipelines into production, observability has become the difference between "it works on my machine" and "it works for 10,000 users."
-Three platforms dominate this space right now: Langfuse, LangSmith, and Opik.
+Three platforms lead this space right now: Langfuse, LangSmith, and Opik.
 Each takes a different approach to the same problem.

 What LLM Observability Actually Means